brotkrueml/typo3-matomo-widgets/Documentation/Installation/Index.rst

    composer req brotkrueml/typo3-matomo-widgets

-and the recent stable version will be installed.
+and the recent version will be installed.

 You can also install the extension from the
 `TYPO3 Extension Repository (TER) <https://extensions.typo3.org/extension/matomo_widgets/>`_.

-The extension configuration offers some basic configuration which is explained in the :ref:`Configuration <Configuration>` chapter.
+The extension offers some configuration which is explained in the :ref:`Configuration <Configuration>` chapter.